 According to the United States FDA, a woman must be at least 22 years old to have cosmetic breast augmentation surgery with silicone-filled breast implants.
-Your surgery will be considered an offlabel use of silicone implants due to your age.

 If you are 22 years and above, you can choose to get silicone implants to change your breast shape and size.
 You can also get silicone implants to fix or improve the results of a breast implant surgery in the past.
 There is NO age limit on having surgery to restore your breast shape after cancer, after an accident or injury, or to fix severe breast abnormalities.